How to Start a Corporation in Maine

 Step 4: File the Maine Articles of Incorporation

 You will need to file the Maine Articles of Incorporation to set up a corporation in Maine.
-The Articles of Incorporation is the document that officially creates your Maine corporation.
 You may file by mail with the Maine Secretary of State.
 The filing cost is $145.

 This document will cover the basics of your corporation, including: